-A majority of Alternative Investment managers reviewed and selected by GIMA pay or cause to be paid an ongoing fee for distribution from their management fees to Morgan Stanley Wealth Management in connection with Morgan Stanley Wealth Management clients that purchase an interest in an Alternative Investment and in some instances pay these fees on the investments held by investments held by brokerage clients.
+A majority of Alternative Investment managers reviewed and selected by GIMA pay or cause to be paid an ongoing fee for distribution from their management fees to Morgan Stanley Wealth Management in connection with Morgan Stanley Wealth Management clients that purchase an interest in an Alternative Investment and in some instances pay these fees on the investments held by advisory clients.
+Morgan Stanley Wealth Management rebates such fees that are received and attributable to an Investment held by an advisory client and retains the fees paid in connection with investments held by brokerage clients.
 Morgan Stanley Wealth Management has a conflict of interest in offering alternative investments because Morgan Stanley Wealth Management or our affiliates, in most instances, earn more money in your account from your investments in alternative investments than from other investment options.
 It should be noted that the majority of hedge fund indexes are comprised of hedge fund manager returns.
 This is in contrast to traditional indexes, which are comprised of individual securities in the various market segments they represent and offer complete transparency as to membership and construction methodology.
 As such, some believe that hedge fund index returns have certain biases that are not present in traditional indexes.
 Some of these biases inflate index performance, while others may skew performance negatively.
 However, many studies indicate that overall hedge fund index performance has been biased to the upside.
 Some studies suggest performance has been inflated by up to 260 basis points or more annually depending on the types of biases included and the time period studied.
 Although there are numerous potential biases that could affect hedge fund returns, we identify some of the more common ones throughout this paper.